-- a.
 The recipient or pass-through entity must require all subrecipients, including lower tier subrecipients, to comply with the terms and conditions of a DOC financial assistance award, including applicable provisions of the OMB Uniform Guidance (2 C.F.R.
 Part 200), and all associated Terms and Conditions set forth herein.
-See 2 C.F.R. § 200.101(b)(2) (Applicability to different types of Federal awards), which describes the applicability of 2 C.F.R.
-Part 200 to various types of Federal awards and §§ 200.331-333 (Subrecipient monitoring and management). - b.
-The recipient or pass through entity may have more restrictive policies for the RTC waived prior approvals (no-cost extensions, re-budgeting, etc.) for their subaward recipients.
-Such restrictive policies must be addressed in their subaward agreements and in accordance with §200.331.
+See 2 C.F.R. § 200.101(b)(1) (Applicability), which describes the applicability of 2 C.F.R.
+Part 200 to various types of Federal awards and 2 C.F.R. §§ 200.330 (Subrecipient and contractor determinations) through 200.332, (Subrecipient monitoring and management).